 As EV-related technology evolves, so does the process for EV infrastructure planning and implementation.
 Furthermore, each region, community, and charging site host faces unique needs and constraints.
-Therefore, the following guiding principles—rather than hard-and-fast rules—can help site hosts and other stakeholders find their own (potentially unique) path through the EV planning process:
+Therefore, the following guiding principles—rather than hard-and-fast rules—can help site hosts and other stakeholders find their own (potentially unique) path through the EV planning and implementation process:

 There is no one-size-fits-all approach.

 The needs and goals for each project and region will vary greatly.
 This is especially true in rural areas, which can have extreme variation in factors like charging demand and infrastructure readiness.
-The investment required for some EVSE installations can be complicated, but not every installation needs to be large, costly, or overly complex.
+The investment required for some EV charging installations can be complicated, but not every installation needs to be large, costly, or overly complex.
 For instance, even a few Level 2 public chargers can be enough to mitigate range anxiety for visitors and residents of a rural area at a low cost.

 Many planning processes may be executed in parallel rather than strictly sequential order.

 The path to project completion is often not linear.
 Planners and stakeholders may gain new information throughout the many stages of a project and may need to revisit and revise earlier steps of the process.
 For example, project budgets often need to be revised based on information gathered in the site-selection process.
-Parallel execution of some planning processes may also facilitate faster completion of an EVSE project.
+Parallel execution of some planning processes may also facilitate faster completion of an EV infrastructure project.

 Coordinate early and often with key stakeholders.

 Stakeholder engagement is a crucial component of successful transportation infrastructure projects.
-For EVSE specifically, the local electric utility can provide essential information and technical support throughout the life of a project, from site-selection to final installation.
-Additionally, EVSE manufacturers, charging networks, and installers often offer a wealth of technical expertise and vital connections to utilities and other stakeholders.
+For EV infrastructure specifically, the local or Tribal electric utility can provide essential information and technical support throughout the life of a project, from site-selection to final installation.
+Additionally, EV charger manufacturers, charging networks, and installers often offer a wealth of technical expertise and vital connections to utilities and other stakeholders.
 Early coordination with entities considering electric fleets, such as transit agencies, can help facilitate co-location or shared use of charging infrastructure.
 Depending on the region, technical assistance from a local Clean Cities coalition may also be available to provide a manufacturer-independent technology overview and assistance in making the best use of planning tools.
 This kind of coordination is important in rural areas, where technical information may be in short supply and where it may be challenging to connect with the right stakeholders.
 Good technical partners will often have more up-to-date information than what’s available online.

 See Partnership Opportunities for more in-depth discussion of potential partners.